ankitkumargaya/ankitkumargaya/README.md

 - Strong understanding of customer behavior, retention, churn, and revenue analysis
 - Experience building Silver and Gold analytical tables in Databricks
 - Experience implementing Dynamic RLS in Power BI dashboards
+- Familiar with AI-assisted analytics workflows and productivity tools
 - Passionate about business intelligence, analytics engineering, and data storytelling

 ---